signesw/markdown-cv/index.md

  Experience	in	using	MS	Office,	Adobe, AutoCAD, Rhino	and	Grasshopper, ArcMap	and	QGIS.

 `Coding experience:`
- Git, GitHub, Python and R
+ Git, GitHub, Python, R, and Markdown